Elias Peter Hoayek: Establishment of French Lebanon

-General Gouraud announced a declaration by France of the independence of Lebanon on September 1, 1920.
+General Gouraud announced a declaration by France of the establishment of "The State of Greater Lebanon" on September 1, 1920.
 He outlined the country's boundaries to include the area from Ras-al-Naqurah (Naqurah peninsula) in the south to Nahr-el-Kabir in the north and from the summits of the Anti-Lebanon mountain in the east to the Mediterranean sea in the west.
 The new entity under French mandate was initially called The State of Greater Lebanon.

 Death

 Patriarch Elias Hoayek died on December 24, 1931, in Bkerké.

 Sainthood

 Pope Francis authorized the promulgation of decrees on the heroic virtues of Patriarch Elias Howayek, declaring him Venerable on July 5, 2019.

+On May 22, 2026, Pope Leo XIV authorized the promulgation of the decree recognizing the miracle attributed to the intercession of the Venerable Servant of God Elias Hoayek, thus paving the way for his beatification.